WE ARE BACK FOR 2025 !

 GLOBAL EXPOSURE

 Winners are showcased on the World Interior News website, the premier international hub for global interior architecture.
+This exposure provides unrivalled visibility to a worldwide audience of industry professionals and design enthusiasts, enhancing recognition and career opportunities.

 SHOWCASE YOUR INNOVATION